Help! I’m Attracted to Someone Else: How to Handle Sexual Chemistry When You’re In a Relationship

 Consider the contextual elements of this attraction to someone else.
 It really fucking matters.

 - Where are you? (work, holidays, home) Office romance anyone?
 Don't shit in your nest!
-There is absolutely no reason to act on sexual energy in an inappropriate context.
-No. Reason.
+There is absolutely no good reason to act on sexual energy in an inappropriate context.
+No. Good.
+Reason.

 - How long has it been happening? (once, a few times, every day) Are you worrying too much about a passing phase?
 Are you allowing an issue to drag on without addressing it?